PASHA® Electrode: EPRF therapy is a minimally invasive therapy for back pain

 Experiences with the PASHA® Catheter in back pain therapy

 Neuromodulation with the PASHA® Electrode is very specific and acts directly on the nerve fibers involved in the transduction of pain signals.
 The electrodes are attached to mobile tubes (catheters) with a very thin diameter.
 Through the Epidural canal in the spinal cord, the electrode is navigated to the area responsible for the back pain.

 In conventional methods of electromodulation of nerve fibres, the affected segments are directly accessed by rigid needles through the skin.
 Other alternative pain therapies rely on permanently implanting a needle in the vertebrate spine.
 This is not required in the case of PASHA® Catheter treatment: With the PASHA® Catheter we reach a long-term result of one to two years with clear pain relief by means of a one-time neuromodulation treatment.

 How does the PASHA® Catheter work?

 The principle of the PASHA® Electrode is not completely clarified.
-Strong electromagnetic fields in the vicinity of the nerve fibers cause permanent chemical changes of the neural axons, which no longer transport this pain information into the brain.
+Strong electromagnetic fields in the vicinity of the nerve fibres cause permanent chemical changes in the neural axons, which no longer transport this pain information into the brain.
 The observed pain relief lasts at least one year, often longer.
-During this time the patient has the opportunity to lay the foundations for a further improvement of well-being by changing their way of life as well focusing upon the movement and training of the back muscles.
-The PASHA® treatment may also be repeated after some time, after the effect has diminished.
+During this time the patient can lay the foundations for a further improvement of well-being by changing their way of life as well focusing on the movement and training of the back muscles.
+The PASHA® treatment may also be repeated after some time after the effect has diminished.

 Combination of several treatment strategies